How many times in your life have you heard someone give that advice?

 We now live in a politically correct world.
 Have you noticed?

 I’ve dealt with it.
 Many call me mean, because I only market my service to wealthy people.
 Local celebrities like doctors, lawyers, and business owners.

 Oh well, the haters can keep hating.
-They’re just jealous, because I’m the one that’s been killin it for almost 20 years.
+They’re just jealous, because I’m the one that’s been killin it for over 20 years.
 The one that doesn’t have a gap-filled schedule, or has to work nights.
 The one that isn’t burnt-out.